SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 * ``%%%NAMESPACED_ORG_OR_C%%%`` is used like ``%%%NAMESPACE_OR_C%%%``, but is replaced with the namespace only in a namespaced scratch org.
 * ``%%%NAMESPACE_DOT%%%`` is used like ``%%%NAMESPACE%%%``, but is replaced with the namespace followed by a period (``.``) rather than two underscores.
 This token can be used to construct references to packaged Record Types.

-  The resolution of component references in namespaced scratch orgs and in managed installations of the same metadaat are not identical.
-Metadata that is tokenized and can deploy cleanly in a namespaced scratch org may fail in a managed context.

 Here's an example from the Nonprofit Success Pack.
 This metadata is stored in a subdirectory under ``unpackaged/post``, meaning it's deployed after the application metadata.
 It updates a Compact Layout on the ``Account`` object and references packaged metadata from the application, as well as from other managed packages.
 This metadata therefore requires the use of namespace tokens to represent the ``npsp`` namespace, allowing CumulusCI to automatically adapt the metadata to deploy into managed and unmanaged contexts.

 .. code-block:: xml